aquietlife/whisp/README.md

 This project comprises of three main parts:

-- Dataset notebook, which shows you how to make spectrograms from the ESC-50 dataset.
+- Spectrogram generation notebook, which shows you how to make spectrograms from the ESC-50 dataset.
 It also shows you how to make gifs as well, for fun ;)

 - Learner notebook, which shows how to build our classification model with fastai